 Ramon Juan Vasquez has been writing poetry for several years began his public performances ten years ago.
 His readings have resulted in rave revues and have created a following of fans (by kome okiomah).
 Vasquez is also the long-time executive director of American Indians in Texas at the Spanish Colonial Missions and a member of the Tap Pilam Coahuiltecan Nation in San Antonio, Texas.

 Grupo Pakal is a small, very talented, Maya Dance Troupe based in Dallas/Fort Worth, Texas.
 They regularly perform at The Dallas World Aquarium, as well as at other venues around the metroplex, including the Dallas Museum of Art.

 Lasaro “Chief” Arriola, flute player and story-teller, is of Comanche/Apache descent.
 Julie Lani, the group’s percussionist, comes from a mixed heritage of Hawaiian, Japanese, Indian, and Irish.
 Chief and Julie Lani are renowned performers in Texas and have played for functions such as Celebration of the People at Texas State and the Killeen Powwow sponsored by Four Winds Intertribal Society.

 Kathy Lynn, a Cherokee Nation member, is a descendant of Pathkiller, Principal Chief before the Trail of Tears.
-Joe is of verified Cherokee descent.
-Water Beetle Cherokee Programs is made up of Kathy Lynn and Joe Copeland.
-They travel throughout the United States, educating and sharing history and stories of their Cherokee heritage.
-They also contract with the United States Army for diversity and training about Native Americans.
+Water Beetle Cherokee Programs is made up of Kathy Lynn who travels throughout the United States, educating and sharing history and stories of her Cherokee heritage.
+She also contracts with the United States Army for diversity and training about Native Americans.
 Kathy is also the author of four historical novels about a few of her Cherokee ancestors.
-Kathy and Joe currently reside in Ingram, Texas.
+Kathy currently resides in Wickenburg, Arizona.